 Which cars have stood the test of time and remain just as popular today as they were at launch?

-These modern classics have pushed boundaries and defied critics to become some of the most beloved motors on our roads today.
+These are the cars that have pushed boundaries and defied critics to become some of the best loved – and most familiar – sights on our roads today.

-We've rounded up six of our favourite modern classic vehicles, so if you're looking for a new car that's proven time and time again to be a fantastic choice, look no further than this list.
+If you’re looking for a new car that’s a tried and tested classic, look no further than this list.

 Volkswagen Golf first generation